 In Year 2, children will still be encouraged to learn through practical activities, however, there is an expectation that children begin to become more familiar with formal written methods.

-In KS1 and KS2 there is an expectation of recorded work for every day including photographs of any group/whole-class investigative work which would not be recorded in maths books in the normal manner.
+In KS1 and KS2 there is an expectation of recorded work every day unless a practical (group/whole class) investigative lesson is planned.
 These may be recorded in the class 'Day in the life of' files.